Zenigata/ergol/README.md

 <http://localhost:1313/stats/#/ergol/ol60/fr>!

 **Note:** This solution supports live-reload for most parts.
-While it’s not a problem while editing the content, some stats are not fully refreshed with live-reload.
+While it’s not a problem when editing the content, some stats are not fully refreshed with live-reload.
 You may have to manually refresh the stats page after editing a layout or a corpus to have the correct version of them.